Moving from New Jersey to Oregon

 Congratulations on your big decision to move to Oregon!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to Oregon.
+Since White Glove’s genesis in 1995, we’ve performed over one-thousand long-distance moves to Oregon.
 We hope to see you on moving day!

 We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Oregon.